 Photo credit: OFRI.

 Healthy, functioning forests are resilient against natural disturbances like insect pests, diseases, and fire.

-In fact, these disturbances facilitate healthy biological processes such as decomposition, nutrient recycling, and creation of wildlife habitat.
+In fact, these disturbances facilitate healthy biological processes such as decompositionDecomposition The process of organic matter breaking down into smaller parts., nutrient recycling, and creation of wildlife habitat.
 In a healthy forest, most trees can recover from a disturbance, but a forest that is stressed by overcrowding, tree wounding, soil compaction, or drought is more vulnerable to damage.